TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # Security

-The container creates a user timemachine on startup, with by default a password of `password`.
+The container creates a user timemachine on startup, with by default a password of `password`, and then drops root.

-A password can be passed in by the environment variable `PASS`, or by setting the environment variable `RANDOM_PASS` to true to generate a random password on startup
+A password can be passed in with the environment variable `PASS`, or by setting the environment variable `RANDOM_PASS` to true the container generates a random password on startup.

 # Storage